wcfrobert/ezweld/README.md

 </div>

 A fillet weld actually has three failure planes.
 It is typical to assume failure along the inclined throat of the weld.
 Therefore, the local coordinate system must also be rotated 45 degrees.
 Refer to this [Engineering Stack Exchange post](https://engineering.stackexchange.com/questions/37181/why-is-fillet-weld-assumed-to-be-in-a-state-of-pure-shear-stress) for more info.

+Rotating a stress vector is inconvenient because the associated dA must also be rotated, but notice that we are not looking at an infinitesimally small cube yet, evaluation of the fillet geometry is still a macro level exercise.
+In the derivations below, work with force first, then divide by the thickness to get stress:

+$$\tau = v/t_{throat}$$

-Let us first establish the requisite composite rotation matrix.
+First, let us establish the requisite composite rotation matrix.

 First, the longitudinal basis vector **(x')** is established by the start and end point of the weld line defined by the user.